 Animal abuse cases are brought to light by various news reporters and the use of social media.
 Animal cruelty cases themselves are investigated and brought to justice by your local humane society police officer (HSPO).
-The roles of humane officers vary from state to state, but Lackawanna County has only one Humane Officer, Sandy Scala.
-Humane Officer Scala investigates all animal cruelty cases in Lackawanna County and is employed by Griffin Pond Animal Shelter.
+The roles of humane officers vary from state to state, but Lackawanna County has only one Humane Officer.
+The HO investigates all animal cruelty cases in Lackawanna County and is employed by Griffin Pond Animal Shelter.

 To be employed as a standard Police Officer in the state of Pennsylvania, an individual must successfully complete a certified Act 120 program.
 In Pennsylvania, to become a Humane Society Police Officer, individuals employed by an animal organization must become certified though successfully completing the Act 135 program (Humane Society Police Officer Enforcement Act).
 PA Humane Society Police Officers have the authority to enforce the cruelty section of the PA Crimes Code, Title 18, Section 5511.
 In addition, HSPOs who have an Originating Agency Identifier (ORI) license can issue citations without the assistance of Pennsylvania police officers.